oliviergimenez/prezimaginecology/README.md

-## First steps in deep learning: Species identification and camera traps
+## My first steps in deep learning: Species identification and camera traps

 This repo contains the slides for a short talk I gave at the [imaginecology](https://imaginecology.sciencesconf.org/) workshop in November 2020.